 Dogs and cats can be known to be best of friends – or worst of foes!
 For dogs who have not been introduced to cats before, the urge to give chase can occur.
-When a cat is being chased, it creates a stressful and possibly dangerous environment for the cat and puts them into danger mode.
-It can also cause accidents for your dog, such as crossing traffic or entering into a hazardous situation.
+When a cat is being chased, it creates a stressful and potentially dangerous environment for the cat and pushes them into survival mode.
+It can also cause accidents for a dog, such as running into traffic or entering another hazardous situation.

 Good behaviour begins at home

 Before you introduce your dog to a new household family member, such as a cat, be sure to keep them safe and separate for the first few weeks.
 After that, allowing them to smell each other through a fenced space, like a baby gate, is best.
-You can also allow your dog to smell cat-related items prior to meeting.
-Some examples are toys or their bedding.
-This will help them get used to the cat’s scent.
-Keeping your dog on a leash may also be a good idea.
-He or she gets overwhelmed by the exciting presence of the new cat.
+You can also allow your dog to smell cat-related items prior to the introduction, such as cat toys or bedding.
+This will help your dog get familiarized with the cat’s scent.
+Keeping your dog on a leash may also be a good idea, in case they get overwhelmed with excitement at the presence of the new cat.

 Be sure to give your cat a space within your house that is off-limits for your dog.
 This should be done until they are acclimated to each other.
 Make sure to never leave a dog and cat alone together unattended.
-It’s also important to always use positive reinforcement to reward good behaviour.
-For example, being calm around the cat, sitting when asked or not engaging with the cat.
-This will encourage your dog’s respect of their new furry friend in your house.
+It is also important to always use positive reinforcement to reward good behaviour.
+For example, give your canine companion a treat whenever they are remaining calm around the cat, sitting when asked or not engaging with the cat.
+This will encourage your dog’s respect towards their new furry family member.